jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Fundamentally speaking, movie theatres and home theatres, were technologically the same.
 The customer still needs to drive to a physical product, be it a film reel or DVD.
 And here was the sweet spot of the Industrial Age powers.
 The industry could use digital technology to lower the costs of mass-production, while still charging premium prices.
 Why would movie studios or Blockbuster more convienent distribution, or tell better stories?

 No reason except evolution.
 Because true to form, technology kept getting better, and hi-speed internet (2004) finally came to Main Street.
 Now the public didn't need to drive a physical product.
-Now the public could share in the benefits of the Information Age because home internet streaming was possible.
+Now the public could share in the benefits of the Internet Age because home internet streaming was possible.
 And predictably a new tool asked a huge political question, who controls it?

 ![Techvolution battle](/img\diagrams\techvolution-battle.png)

 I was a theatre usher/projectionist back then and saw it all first hand.
 Most movies stunk: comedies, tradegies, dramas, suspense, usually fell flat.
 Theatres were over-priced and often empty.
 Customers were unhappy.
 The industry didn't care.
 They gave themselves lavish paychecks, banquets, and award shows.
-Any consideration of the upgrading their customers to the Information Age was non-existant.
+Any consideration of the upgrading their customers to the Internet Age was non-existant.

 So no, the industry wouldn't throw away the DVD.
 Instead, they doubledowned on it.
 Twice!
 They made HD-DVD and Blu-Ray (2006).
 The increased the dark majic of marketing, DVD packaging, and celebrity featurettes.